forsterseb/customMonopoly/readme.md

 Build a custom monopoly game with these latex files.

 This repository contains latex files for
-- map tiles (streets, )
-- cards (streets, utility, railstations, community/chance)
+- map tiles, cards (streets, utility, railstations, community/chance)
+- scripts to export the latex pdf to images and generate a map from the map tiles

 ## Building
-To build the latex files you need the original monopoly font: Kabel Bold and Regular
-and use xelatex
+To build the latex files you need the original monopoly font: Kabel Bold and Regular and use xelatex for compiling

 After building a pdf file, you may extract a png file using `python crop_pdf.py input.pdf output.<pdf/png>`, which crops the pdf to its contents and saves the result.